tytydraco/yessleep/out/I_lived_near_a_copy_and_paste_forest.md

 The memories (flashbacks?) if that’s even what they are, are getting worse.
 Recently during a thunderstorm, I swerved around a tree that was inexplicably growing in the middle of the road.
 A road I take to work daily.

 But I guess it could be worse.
 Grandpas friend was institutionalised.
-He remembers a completely different history.
+He remembers a completely different history and made the mistake of doubling down and insisting on his version of events.

 Anyways, the reason I’m posting this is because we were house hunting and I saw a posting for a house.
 The one across from the dog park.

 God, if you see that posting ignore it.
 And if you for some reason choose to buy it, never go in the copy and paste forest.
 The locals aren’t crazy.

-We’re looking to move further in the other direction.
+We’re looking to move further in the opposite direction.
 The other night, my husband saw a weirdly proportioned tree in the middle of the courtyard.

 I didn’t see it.